Frequently Asked Questions

 - We ask that patients who are experiencing symptoms or have come in contact with someone known to have the coronavirus refrain from attending in-person appointments.
 You may call or email to reschedule or to arrange to attend your appointment by telemedicine.

-- We require that anyone entering our office wear a mask.
+- We encourage anyone entering our office wear a mask.
 If you do not have a mask, please let us know; we will provide one.

 What should I expect for care after evaluation?